Camila Bernal Gets Wet And Steamy While Rocking A White Thong Bikini In The Snow

 "You with all those curves and me without no brakes," read a response from one admirer.

-“So lit you melted the ice,” wrote another fan.
+"So lit you melted the ice," another fan wrote.

 Camila was also rocking a white look when she showed off her hourglass figure in a pair of panties and a revealing top.
 She remarked that her body was "lookin' like milk."